ajSeadler/ajSeadler/README.md

 print(about_me())
 ```

- I'm a versatile and passionate full-stack developer with expertise in the PERN tech stack.

 ## **About Me**
 Hi!
 My name is Anthony but most people call me AJ.
 My journey in the world of coding has been driven by curiosity and a love for creating fun yet practical projects.
 I have hands-on experience with both front-end and back-end technologies, allowing me to navigate through the full development process.
 When I'm not coding, I enjoy camping, playing guitar, and spending time with my wife and dogs.